Bolt Head Size Chart (Metric and Standard)

 Tip: Refer to the 10mm socket equivalent to save time later, it’s one of the most often required sockets.

-Metric bolt sizes, what does the M mean?
+Metric Bolt Markings (what does the M mean?)

 Metric bolts have an M stamped on the bolt head followed by a value.
 This tells you it’s a metric bolt.

-Although Metric bolts are measured in millimeters (mm) the M value is a measurement size, not the actual size of the bolt in millimeters.
+Metric bolts are measured in millimeters (mm), however, the M value stamped on the bolt head is a measurement size, not the actual size of the bolt in millimeters.

 Use this chart to determine the mm size of the M value stamped on a bolt.
 Bolt size is measured across the head of hex and square bolts, from flat side to flat side, just like Standard bolts.